tejaspatelll/Warp-Drive/README.md

 # Warp Drive Universe Explorer Toy 🚀🪐

-*An interactive, educational space travel experience for kids, built on ESP32 and a colorful TFT display!*
+**Blast off into a hands-on, educational space adventure!**
+Turn an ESP32 microcontroller and a vibrant TFT display into your personal Star Trek-inspired warp drive and explore a dazzling universe—no screens required!

 ---